 The wife wanted to say:

-- She wanted to say the car was marital property despite it being in just her husband’s name
+- She tried to tell the car was marital property despite it being in just her husband's Name

-What I told her is that whose name was on anything did not matter if they were married unless a spouse could prove it was separate property.
-If they were not married whose name was on something would matter.
+I told her that whose Name was on anything did not matter if they were married unless a spouse could prove it was separate property.
+If they were not married whose Name was on something would matter.

 Marriage Date was Problematic

-I also explained that the house being her separate property was problematic because she and her husband had chosen a marriage date on their “Declaration of Informal Marriage” that was prior to her buying the house.
+I also explained that the house being her separate property was problematic because she and her husband had chosen a marriage date on their "Declaration of Informal Marriage" before she bought the house.
 This would mean her house was community property if they were married.

 Is a Common Law Marriage Just as Good as a Ceremonial Marriage?

-When she said that, I knew she was not understanding what I was saying.
+I knew she did not understand what I was saying when she said that.
 I decided to try giving her an analogy.
-I told her if you have sex with someone and get pregnant you are pregnant.
-If you go to the doctor and get pregnant by in vitro fertilization, you aren’t any less pregnant
+I told her if you have sex with someone and get pregnant, you are pregnant.
+If you go to the doctor and get pregnant by in vitro fertilization, you aren't any less pregnant.

 You Can Only be Married to One Person at a Time